Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 During Development I ran in to a few bugs:

--Media Files not fully rendering even with proper aws deployment:
+1. Media Files not fully rendering even with proper aws deployment:

-This was fixed by implementing a media context proccessor.
+-This was fixed by implementing a media context proccessor.

--
+2. Sorting and some categories did not work

+-This was fixed by getting rid of the base js in the extended templates

+3. Toast not

 ## Deployment